mahavedalla/mahavedalla/docs/questions/kilesa/What are the kilesā 1d8e99d09112817680c3d80948ae0f2b.md

-# What are the kilesā?
+Question: What are the kilesā?
 Answer in Brief: -
  Category: Kilesa
 Sutta References: -